Kansas State vs. USC Predictions & Picks - November 6

 Kansas State Performance Insights

-- With 76.2 points scored per game and 69.9 points conceded last year, Kansas State was 68th in college basketball on offense and 169th on defense.
+- At 76.2 points scored per game and 69.9 points allowed last year, Kansas State was 68th in college basketball on offense and 169th defensively.

+- With 31.3 rebounds per game and 30.5 rebounds conceded, the Wildcats were 210th and 135th in the country, respectively, last season.

+- Last season Kansas State was eighth-best in college basketball in assists with 17.0 per game.

 USC Performance Insights

-- USC ranked 143rd in the country with 13.5 assists per contest.
+- USC ranked 143rd in college basketball with 13.5 assists per contest.

-- With 11.8 turnovers per game, the Trojans were 175th in the nation.
-They forced 11.6 turnovers per contest, which ranked 206th in college basketball.
+- Last year the Trojans committed 11.8 turnovers per game (175th-ranked in college basketball) and forced 11.6 turnovers per contest (206th-ranked).

-- With 6.5 threes per game, the Trojans were 274th in the country.
-They sported a 34.5% shooting percentage from three-point land, which ranked 162nd in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.